Skip to main content

 • “The gameplay flows smoothly, the concept feels fresh, and it keeps pulling you back for “one more run.”
 It honestly deserves a much bigger spotlight.”

 • “With all that lined out and the game's heavy focus on loot, it's really more like a loot-based dungeon crawler while having the impression of being a roguelike without any of the positive aspects from either.
-While there are a decent amount of items to loot they are also static; once you have the legendary item you want, that's it.
-It results in just being a giant timesink and a gameplay loop that is the equivalent of the ouroboros as you collect gear and resources to upgrade your ability to collect gear and resources better without anything to actually overcome.
-There is no challenge or pinnacle bosses; there are just the same enemies with bigger inflated stat pools you have killed thousands of times over.”
+While there are a decent amount of items to loot, they are also static, so once you have the legendary item you want, that's it.
+It results in just being a giant timesink and a gameplay loop that is the equivalent of the ouroboros as you collect gear and resources to upgrade your ability to collect gear and resources better, without anything to actually overcome.
+There are no challenging or pinnacle bosses; there are just the same enemies with bigger inflated stat pools you have killed thousands of times over.”

 • grinding

-• “Maps and levels are static and while there are about 20 in total with unique bosses, the levels themselves are static with static drop tables.
-If you are farming a certain piece of gear, you will have little to no variety between runs as enemies, resources, and events are always in the same placement, which adds little value to the game.”
+• “Maps and levels are static with static drop tables; farming a certain piece of gear offers little to no variety between runs, enemies, resources, and events are all static with the same placements, adding no value to the game.”

 • optimization